 Visited some of the toles or seminaries-there were more than fifty of them, and the largest was kept by Sreeram Shiromonee.
 He had some forty students, among whom one was from Assam, another from Telingana, and a third from Kalee-ghaut.
 Sreeram Shiromonee was then the most learned Pundit in Bengal, and at the head of its literary world.
-He received his distinction at a large convention of Brahmins held in Baela-Vikrampoor, near Dacca.
-They did not acknowledge him to be a bright genius, but a very crudite scholar.
-This headship in the world of letters is attained by successful wrangling, and overeram came off the victorious controversity outcomes.
+He received his distinction at a large convention of Brahmins held in Bacla-Vikrampoor, near Dacca.
+They did not acknowledge him to be a bright genius, but a very erudite scholar.
+This headship in the world of letters is attained by successful wrangling, and Sreeram came off the most victorious controversialist on the occasion.

-who sa, is still found to be orue.
-The community for the most part composed of Brahmins, who devote sir lives to study for many years.
+Half, at least, of what one hears about the learning of Nuddea, is still found to be true.
+The community is for the most part composed of Brahmins, who devote their lives to study for many years.
 There are Vaishnavas who possess a respectable body of literature.
 The very shop-keepers and sweetmeat-vendors are imbued with a tincture of learning.
 Many of these may not be able to spell their way through two lines, but would repeat a sloka, or quote a text.
 The women, too, have comparatively intelligent minds.
-Pupils are attracted to Nuddea from great distances, and often spend half their life-time in their Alma-Maters.
-The truth of Menu's picture of a Brahmin, drawn three thousand years ago, may yet be recognized in Brahmin the teacher, and in Brahmin the student, by one who visits the toles of Nuddea.
+Pupils are attracted to Nuddea from great distances, and often spend half their life-time in their Alma-Maters The truth of Menu's picture of a Brahmin, drawn three thousand years ago, may yet be recognized in Brahmin the teacher, and in Brahmin the student, by one who visits the toles of Nuddea

-But the place of the Brahmin in society has been completely changed by the advent of the English.
-Twice had the mind of India been roused to rise against Brahmin domination, and break through the barriers of caste.
-But the war, waged for centuries between the Buddhists and Brahmins for supremacy, terminated in the fall of the former.
-The reformatory efforts of Choitunya also have produced only an infinitesimal good.
-It has been far otherwise, however, with the results of the progress and spread of the English knowledge, which has dealt a greater blow to Brahmin power and religion than had been done by the fire and sword of the Mahomedans.
-It has ushered in a period of light, which has expression to be 'an ants' nest of impostured a mas silently worked a revolut ducing deep and lastin, affect, and elevating t from the level of the swine and oxen to which Brahmin had degraded him.
-The introduction of mighty force has overpowered the influence which was unfavourable to science, to civilization, and to the wellbeing of mankind.
-The Brahmin is no longer the sole depositary of knowledge-the tyrant of literature.
-He has lost the dictatorship which Menu had awarded to him.
-He has lost the ascendancy which was the natural reward of knowledge in ages of ignorance.
+But the place of the Brahmin in society has been completely changed by the advent of the English Twice had the mind of India been roused to rise against Brahmin domination, and break through the barriers of But the war, waged for centuries between the Buddhists and Brahmins for supremacy, terminated in the fall of the former The reformatory efforts of Choitunya also have produced only an infinitesimal good It has been far otherwise, however, with the results of the progress and spread of the English knowledge, which has dealt a greater blow to Brahmin power and religion than had been done by the fire and sword of the Mahomedans It has ushered in a period of light, which has exposed him to be 'an ants' nest of hes and impostures' It has silently worked a revolution producing deep and lasting effects, and elevating the Sudia from the level of the swine and oxen to which the Brahmin had degraded him The introduction of a mighty force has overpowered the influence which was unfavourable to science, to civilization, and to the wellbeing of mankind The Brahmin is no longer the sole depositary of knowledge-the tyrant of literature has lost the dictatorship which Menu had awarded to him He has lost the ascendancy which was the natural reward of knowledge in ages of ignorance.
+The